OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 Always encrypt your backups using a well reviewed backup and encryption solution, and consider using full disk encryption where possible.

-Kubernetes supports encryption at rest, a feature introduced in 1.7, and beta since 1.13.
+Kubernetes supports encryption at rest, a feature introduced in 1.7, and v1 beta since 1.13.
 This will encrypt Secret resources in etcd, preventing parties that gain access to your etcd backups from viewing the content of those secrets.
 While this feature is currently beta, it offers an additional level of defense when backups are not encrypted or an attacker gains read access to etcd.

+#### Alternatives to Kubernetes Secret resources

+You may want to consider using an external secrets manager to store and manage your secrets rather than storing them in Kubernetes Secrets.
+This provides a number of benefits over using Kubernetes Secrets, including the ability to manage secrets across multiple clusters (or clouds), and the ability to manage and rotate secrets centrally.

+For more information on Secrets and their alternatives, refer to the documentation at <https://kubernetes.io/docs/concepts/configuration/secret/>.

 #### Finding exposed secrets